-• &quot; L'amour propre aime les portraits."
-La Bruyere.-Of this axiom, Queen Elizabeth, Charles the First, and Louis the Fourteenth, give the most striking illustrations.
-Queen Elizabeth made it penal to buy an ugly picture. and leze majesté for a limner not to flatter her. is generally represented with all the attributes of royal power and sovereign beauty, while Junos, Venuses, and Minervas fly before her to hide their diminished heads where they may.
+\ "L'amour propre aime les portraits."
+La Bruyere .- Of this axiom, Queen Elizabeth, Charles the First, and Louis the Fourteenth, give the most striking illustrations.
+Queen Elizabeth made it penal to buy an ugly picture, and leze majesté for a limner not to flatter her.
+She is generally represented with all the attributes of royal power and sovereign beauty, while Junos, Venuses, and Minervas fly before her to hide their diminished heads where they may.
 Charles the First's melancholy visage is to be seen in every collection in Europe, from the numberless portraits which filled his own gallery, the contents of which were so dispersed.
 He made Rembrandt paint him as Saint George; and Vandyke and others painted him under the form of every saint in the Calendar.
 Louis the Fourteenth, on the contrary, flourishes on the walls and ceilings of Versailles and of the Tuileries as Jupiter or Apollo, surrounded by his mistresses as the Graces; while the Virtues are oddly enough allegorized as monsters.
-Still, in all these portraits there is much of the "human face divine;" but what will posterity say to the pictures of some of the "Singes tigres" of reigning dynasties? -those of Sarshould have belonged to ages and to nations, within the narrow limits of Blackfriars\ and the Louvre.
-It was in vain that state-ministers created academies, that state-mistresses awarded prizes, that orders were conferred and pensions were granted.
-Still, "with all appliances and means to boot," the genius of painting sunk beneath such distinctions.
-The secret and the importance of the art were lost together.† The fires which had warmed dinia and Naples, for instance?-or even of the portraits of the "Hun, the Goth, and the Calmuc," as inseparably connected as Brown, Jones, and Robinson, (the heroes of "Reading made easy,") and henceforward to be designated in history as the "three gentlemen of Verona?"
+Still, in all these portraits, there is much of the "human face divine;" but what will posterity say to the pictures of some of the "Singes tigres" of reigning dynasties ?- those of Sardinia and Naples, for instance ?- or even of the portraits of the "Hun, the Goth, and the Calmuc," as inseparably connected as Brown, Jones, and Robinson, (the bcroes of "Reading made easy.") and henceforward to be designated in history as the "Three Gentlemen of Verona ? "

-Vandyke, when he arrived in England, was lodged among the King's artists at Blackfriars, whither the King frequently came, bespeaking pictures of the Queen, his children, and his courtiers.
++ Vandyke, when he arrived in England, was lodged among the King's artists at Blackfriars, whither the King frequently came, bespeaking pictures of the Queen, his children, and his courtiers.

-Portrait-painting, as a distinct branch of the art, only began with the commencement of the seventeenth century, when the name of "ritrattisti" was given to the Italian limners of that day.
-"Till we have other pictures than portraits, (says H. Walpole) and painting has the soul of Michael Angelo under the dome of the Vatican, were quenched; the zeal which led the pilgrim steps of the Caracci and their disciples\ to Rome and Naples, was no more; and, towards the end of the seventeenth century, that long list of illustrious masters, who, by their mighty genius and lofty spirits, had raised the art to its highest excellence, and given dignity to the profession, was closed for ever, and terminated in the person of one, well worthy of the splendid but melancholy preeminence,-one who, disampler fields to range in than private apartments, it is in vain to expect that the arts will recover their genuine lustre."
-Kneller, the last eminent name given to the arts before that barbarous interval which occurred in England between his day and that of Sir J. Reynolds, had turned the profession into a trade.
-Such men, where they offered one picture to fame, sacrificed twenty to lucre, and lessened their own reputation, by making it subservient to their fortunes.
+ther.\ The fires which had warmed the soul of Michael Angelo under the dome of the Vatican, were quenched; the zeal which led the pilgrim steps of the Caracci and their disciples † to Rome and Naples, was no more; and, towards the end of the seventeenth century, that long list of illustrious masters, who, by their mighty genius and lofty spirits, had raised the art to its highest excellence, and given dignity to the profession, was closed for ever, and terminated in the person of one, well worthy of the splendid but melancholy pre-eminence,-one who, distinguished above all his predecessors as the has still been more celebrated than known, by the name of SALVATOR ROSA.